💹 Managing a Trading Portfolio

 □ MaxDrawdown = The maximum loss of a portfolio from its maximum value (analyzed initially)

-The Calmar Ratio is designed to assess the risk-adjusted performance of an individual portfolio or investment fund.
+The Calmar Ratio is designed to evaluate the risk-adjusted performance of an individual portfolio or investment fund.

-The return is calculated by subtracting the 'Risk-Free Rate' from the average annual return.
-Accordingly, the risk is calculated based on the maximum loss from the highs or the 'MaxDrawdown' indicator.
-The analysis period must include at least three years.
+The return is calculated by subtracting the risk-free rate from the average annual return.
+The risk is measured using the maximum loss from the peak, known as the MaxDrawdown.
+The analysis period should cover at least three years.

 The Calmar Ratio is calculated as follows: